2024 Transition Timeline

 November 2024 – July 2025

-• On the day following the election, the GSA begins to provide office space and support services to the president-elect and vice president-elect, with support continuing up to 60 days after the inauguration.
+• On the day following a concession of all but one eligible candidate, or the determination of a sole apparent successful candidate, GSA continues to provide office space and support services to the President-elect and Vice President-elect, with support continuing up to 60 days after inauguration

-• Thirty days before the expiration of the term, the GSA initiates support to the outgoing president and vice president, with assistance continuing for seven months total.
+• 30 days before the expiration of the term, GSA begins support to outgoing president and vice president, with support continuing for seven months total